lcostant/OMEGA/README.md

 This is **ΩMEGA** (**Ω**rigin of the **M**orphological **E**volution of **GA**laxies), a project that aims at studying the morphological evolution of galaxies through time.

+The project description can be found in **Costantin et al. 2022**, to which citation is requested if you use these results.

 ![GitHub last commit](https://img.shields.io/github/last-commit/lcostant/OMEGA?style=plastic)

 ## Project description